AlexanderAdelAU/TMS9900-SBC/README.md

 Terminal software on the PC can be readily found on the internet and you should chose the one that has the interface you feel most comfortable with.
 The important requirement is that the terminal programme is able to download files.

 ### Terminal Session
-Installing the TIMON DEBUG ROMs
+Installing the MONITOR DISC ROMs
-The DEBUG Monitor can reside in either a 2716 or 2732 (16k or 32k) ROM located at address F000H in the TMS99105's memory space and because the CPU is 16 bit requires that if you use 8bit EPROMs such as the 2716 or 2732 that you split the DEBUG Monitor HEX file into upper and lower bytes.
+The DISC Monitor can reside in either a 2716 or 2732 (16k or 32k) ROM located at address F000H in the TMS99105's memory space and because the CPU is 16 bit requires that if you use 8bit EPROMs such as the 2716 or 2732 that you split the DEBUG Monitor HEX file into upper and lower bytes.
 The a99.exe assembler produces INTEL format HEX files for loading into an EPROM burner so that the EPROMs can be programmed.
 The complete package, including the source, HEX files and the assembler can be downloaded from here. .

 <img src="images/Terminal_Session.png" alt="CommsInterface" width="350" >